BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 4 - We Have a Survivor 1e7fda674d69800a9f77e77fcd127e54.md

 What began as simple automation spiraled into a co-evolution:

 - AI-designed engines capable of solving equations no human could write
-- Recursive material science ; machines discovering stronger alloys every week
+- Recursive material science ; machines frequently discovering stronger alloys
-- Predictive biosystems that mapped genetic potential in seconds
+- Predictive biosystems that mapped new genetic potential
 - Autonomous labs running 24/7, creating iterations faster than entire universities once could

 This was not a singularity.